Mountain yellow warbler

 The Mountain yellow warbler (Iduna similis) is a medium sized bird with a mix of olive and yellow coloration.
-This bird is mostly found throughout the forests of Africa.
-We see this bird normally feeding on flies but sometimes on remaining crops from harvests.
+This bird is native to the eastern Afromontane.
+It normally feeds on flies but sometimes on remaining crops from harvests.
 An easy way to recognize this bird is with its whistle-tone vocalizations.
-The Mountain Yellow Warbler is found on the Least Concern list for their conservation status.
+The Mountain yellow warbler has a conservation status of Least Concern.
 This bird is a species of Acrocephalidae warbler; formerly, these were placed in the paraphyletic "Old World warblers".

-Habitat and Distribution

-The Mountain Yellow Warbler is spread across many areas throughout Africa such as South Sudan, Northeast and Southwest Uganda, highlands of DR Congo, West Rwanda, West Burundi, Kenya, North and East Tanzania, and Nyika Plateau on the Zambia border.
-Its natural habitats are subtropical or tropical moist montane forests and subtropical or tropical moist shrubland.
-Common areas where this bird may be spotted are in places of vegetation or within bushes found along swampy valleys.
-The Mountain Yellow Warbler is known to be in high altitudes of the forest areas.
-This bird's movement tends to be sedentary where they will stay in a place for an extended period of time.

 Description

 This is a medium-sized bird with an olive and yellow coloration throughout the plumage.
 The head and back of the bird are olive-green in color, while the stomach is vibrant yellow.
 This bird's bill is very short and dark brown.
 The adult male and female are very similar in looks while the adolescent is browner and a paler yellow color.
 This bird is known for being very territorial.